Lucyjpjones/lj-fscr/testing.md

 **25. View an order confirmation after checkout**

-Once the user has made a purchase they are directed to a checkout success page where they can see a summary of their order so they can check that they haven't made any mistakes.
+Once the user has made a purchase they are directed to a checkout success page where they can see a summary of their order and check for any mistakes.

 <img src="readme/media/us-25.png">